 The Department of Mathematics offers a PhD in Mathematics and MS degrees in Mathematics, Applied Mathematics, Applied Mathematics–Actuarial Sciences, and in the Teaching of Mathematics.
 Our faculty and students conduct research in a wide range of areas of pure and applied mathematics.

-The Department consists of 69 full-time faculty members, 16 postdoctoral faculty and a number of visiting faculty.
+The Department consists of 72 full-time faculty members, 18 postdoctoral faculty and a number of visiting faculty.
 It is housed largely in Altgeld Hall, a beautiful stone Romanesque building in the heart of campus that contains one of the world's largest mathematics libraries.
 The 170 doctoral students and faculty enjoy a lively schedule of about twenty-five research seminars and lectures each week.
-Approximately half of our graduate students are international; about one-third are women, and we support an active chapter of the Association for Women in Mathematics (AWM).
-There are excellent opportunities for interdisciplinary collaboration with the university's highly-ranked engineering and science departments.
-Students in applied mathematics are encouraged also to do an internship in industry.
+Approximately half of our graduate students are international; over one-third are women, and we support an active chapter of the Association for Women in Mathematics (AWM).
+Opportunities abound for interdisciplinary collaboration with the university's highly-ranked engineering and science departments.
+Students are encouraged to do an internship in industry.